storj/docs/app/dcs/third-party-tools/mountainduck/page.md

 - Storj account with [](docId:AsyYcUJFbO1JI8-Tu8tW3)

-- Storj S3 compatiable access and secret key (see [](docId:AsyYcUJFbO1JI8-Tu8tW3))
+- Storj S3 compatiable access and secret key (see [Create S3 Credentials](docId:_xWsamBjOsZYyu9xtQCm5#create-s3-credentials))

 ## Downloading Mountain Duck

-Users can download Mountain Duck by navigating to [](https://mountainduck.io/).
+Users can download Mountain Duck by navigating to [https://mountainduck.io/](https://mountainduck.io/).
 Mountain Duck offers a free trial, so that you can evaluate the software before deciding if you'll purchase a license.